tournament-js/tournament/doc/implementors.md

 - `unscorable` - if extra scoring restrictions are necessary
 - `progress` - if player propagation is necessary (tournaments with stages)
-- `upcoming` - if a player exists in limbo before a round is done
+- `limbo` - if a player can exist in limbo (waiting for a round to finish)
-- `isDone` - if a tournament can be done before all matches are played
+- `early` - if a tournament can be done before all matches are played

 #### verify